-This review was done done by degrees as to test it on various wash cycles, etc. We can't do perfect scientific tests with controls, but we can report how it seems to do against other detergents.
+This review was undertaken in stages to test F+C on various wash cycles.
+We can't do perfect scientific tests with full controls.
+But we can report how Method compares with our other detergents.

 As of July 2010, the two most common laundry detergents we use are Tesco own-brand tablets, and Persil (Unilever) "small&mighty" concentrated liquid.
-Both allow low-temperature washes, though the cheap-and-cheerful tablets don't work well (don't even dissolve) below 30°C, whereas the liquid works reasonably down to the 9°C of a winter cold wash.
+Both allow low-temperature washes, though the cheap-and-cheerful tablets don't work well (don't even dissolve) below 30°C. The liquid works reasonably down to the 9°C of a winter cold wash.

 Like most brands we have done our testing at 15C and above and we are happy with the performance.
 We would love to hear how you get on at 9C.

-We bought our first Method "Fresh + Clear" bottle from Waitrose at the equivalent of about 20p per full wash, whereas our current preferred Tesco-own-brand-tablets and small&mighty detergents work out at about 10p per wash normally or on offer, mid-2010 prices.
-(We weren't able to use the voucher on-line that Method sent us.)
+We bought our first Method "Fresh + Clear" bottle from Waitrose at the equivalent of about 20p per full wash.
+Our current preferred Tesco-own-brand-tablets and small&mighty detergents work out at about 10p per wash normally or on offer, mid-2010 prices.
+(We were not able to use the voucher on-line that Method sent us.)

-The packaging for the bottle seemed to be fairly adult-proof, needing scissors to free up the dispenser top ready to use.
+The packaging for the bottle seemed to be fairly adult-proof.
+We needed scissors to free up the dispenser top ready to use.

 Incidentally, it's not immediately obvious to us whether this first bottle is intended for colour/white/whatever...